python/mypy/docs/source/kinds_of_types.rst

     A type alias does not create a new type.
 It's just a shorthand notation for another type -- it's equivalent to the target type.
 For generic type aliases this means that variance of type variables used for alias definition does not apply to aliases.
-Parameterized generic alias is treated simply as an original type with corresponding type variables substituted.
+A parameterized generic alias is treated simply as an original type with the corresponding type variables substituted.

 .. _newtypes: